alecrav/CNA1/site/README.md

 We decided to use Python, because it is simpler to write and understand, and we felt it was the right choice.

+TO START:

+Go in folder ./ site(where this file is), open a terminal and type 'python3 server.py' as optional command line arbument can be selected a port number.
+Default port is 8080.